zhaozj89/Fashion-Design-with-AI/README.md

 #### Note

-pix2pix, segmentation, and data can be found in google drive
+models of pix2pix and segmentation, data can be found in google drive